-We will use our in-house bioinformatics approaches to mine the genomes and catalogue polymorphic integrations for these HERV families.
-We note that recovering HERV integrations is computationally challenging, thus all the full-genome projects up to date have either not recovered this information at all or the identification of novel HERV integrations is subject to high error rate.
+We will use our in---house bioinformatics approaches to mine the genomes and catalogue polymorphic integrations of mobile elements.
+We note that recovering mobile element integrations is computationally challenging, thus all the full---genome projects up to date have either not recovered this information at all or the identification of novel mobile element integrations is subject to high error rate.

 We will then assess if these integrations are associated with diseases.
-The project will provide translational insights about the roles of HERVs in human disease.
+The project will provide translational insights about the roles of mobile elements in humandisease.